jsteenkamp/rrgql/README.md

 ## CSS

-No Sass/SCSS pre-processor, use `styled-components`.
+No Sass/SCSS pre-processor, use [Styled Components](https://github.com/styled-components/styled-components), [Styled Theming](https://github.com/styled-components/styled-theming), and [Polished](https://github.com/styled-components/polished).

 [Forget Normalize/Reset](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) and use `base.css` that strips and adds styles where it makes sense to minimize the amount of declarations and overrides you will have to make later.